cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/cancelling-execution.md

 ---

 It is possible to cancel an execution whose [status]({{< relref "working_with/workflows/statuses.md" >}}) is either `pending` or `started`.

-There are two types of execution cancellations:
+There are three types of execution cancellations:

 * Standard cancellation - This type means that a cancel request is posted for the execution.
 The execution's status will become `cancelling`.
 However, the actions to take upon such a request are up to the workflow that's being executed: It might try and stop, perform a full rollback, or even ignore the request completely and continue executing.